dockstore/dockstore-documentation/docs/index.rst

 Launching tools and workflows from Dockstore
 --------------------------------------------
 Dockstore partners with several compute platforms, allowing you to export workflows into these platforms with the click of a button (or a taps of the keyboard, in the case of our CLI).
-In some cases, these partners are tied to specific multi-platform ecosystems, such as BioData Catalyst or the AnVIL Project.
 Click on the links below for more information.

 Cloud Partners
 ^^^^^^^^^^^^^^